Quantum preconditioning method for finite difference discretizations of the Poisson equation via Schr\"odingerization: Introduction

 Quantum computing offers a promising approach to addressing the computational challenges associated with matrix dimensionality, requiring only a logarithmic number of qubits with respect to the matrix dimension to store both the matrix and the solution vector.
 Over the past decade, several quantum algorithms have been developed to enhance the performance of generic quantum linear system problem (QLSP) solvers \cite{CKS17,HHL09,LT20,SSO19,gilyen2019quantum}.
-Using the standard amplitude amplification technique \cite{BHM02}, the query complexity of the original Harrow-Hassidim-Lloyd (HHL) quantum linear systems algorithm \cite{HHL09} scales as $\tilde{\mathscr{O}}(\kappa_A^2\varepsilon^{-1} )$, where $\varepsilon$ is the target accuracy, $\kappa_A = \|A\|\|A^{-1}\|$ is the condition number, and $\tilde{\mathscr{O}}$ denotes $\mathscr{O}$-complexity with logarithmic factors omitted.
-Subsequently, several advanced techniques, such as the linear combination of unitaries (LCU) \cite{CKS17} and quantum singular value transformation (QSVT) \cite{gilyen2019quantum}, have been proposed to improve the dependence on the condition number and reduce the query complexity to $\tilde{\mathscr{O}}(\kappa_A^2 \text{polylog}(\kappa_A\varepsilon^{-1}) )$.
-In \cite{CKS17}, variable-time amplitude amplification (VTAA) was combined with a low-precision phase estimation approach, improving the complexity of the LCU method to $\tilde{\mathscr{O}}(\kappa_A \text{polylog}(\varepsilon^{-1}))$, which is nearly optimal with respect to both $\kappa_A$ and $\varepsilon$.
-An alternative approach is the randomized method (RM) \cite{SSO19}, which, when combined with the fast eigenpath traversal method \cite{BKS09}, achieves a query complexity that is also nearly optimal at $\mathscr{O}(\kappa_A \text{polylog}(\kappa_A\varepsilon^{-1}))$.
+Using the standard amplitude amplification technique \cite{BHM02}, the query complexity of the original Harrow-Hassidim-Lloyd (HHL) quantum linear systems algorithm \cite{HHL09} scales as ${ \mathcal{O}}(\kappa_A^2\varepsilon^{-1} )$, where $\varepsilon$ is the target accuracy, $\kappa_A = \|A\|\|A^{-1}\|$ is the condition number. { Unless otherwise stated, the term ``query complexity'' refers specifically to the number of queries to the matrix input models (i.e., the block-encoding oracles for the relevant matrices), and does not include the additional sampling overhead required for readout.} Subsequently, several advanced techniques, such as the linear combination of unitaries (LCU) \cite{CKS17}, quantum singular value transformation (QSVT) \cite{gilyen2019quantum}, and quantum signal processing (QSP) \cite{Low2019qubitization}, have been proposed to improve the dependence on the condition number and reduce the query complexity to ${\mathcal{O}}(\kappa_A^2 \text{polylog}(\kappa_A\varepsilon^{-1}) )$.
+In \cite{CKS17}, variable-time amplitude amplification (VTAA) was combined with a low-precision phase estimation approach, improving the complexity of the LCU method to ${ \mathcal{O}}(\kappa_A \text{polylog}(\kappa_A\varepsilon^{-1}))$, which is nearly optimal with respect to both $\kappa_A$ and $\varepsilon$.
+An alternative approach is the randomized method (RM) \cite{SSO19}, which, when combined with the fast eigenpath traversal method \cite{BKS09}, achieves a query complexity that is also nearly optimal at $\mathcal{O}(\kappa_A \text{polylog}(\kappa_A\varepsilon^{-1}))$.
 However, both VTAA and RM rely on highly intricate processes that pose significant challenges for practical implementation.